 The roads through the Dolomites are narrow and, if there’s construction (there was), you might have to wait to pass through certain areas.
 Coming from the Gulf Coast, it reminded us of driving Highway 98…just with way more elevation gain (IYKYK).

 If you get carsick, load up every purse, bag, and pocket with extra doses of dramamine.
-I was hoping for a cute, albeit adrenaline junkie, Italian Job moment while my husband, who is very prone to carsickness, thanked his lucky stars he was the one driving.
+I was personally hoping for a cute, albeit adrenaline junkie, Italian Job moment around every corner.
+On the other hand, my husband, who is very prone to carsickness, thanked his lucky stars he drove instead of me.

-Expect high elevations, endless switchbacks, blind curves, and beautiful chaos.
+Expect high elevations, endless switchbacks, blind curves, and breathtaking views.
 Oh, and make sure you’re keeping an eye out for bikers, although bike paths are very well marked here.

 Dates: August 28–29